Kentcwk26/k_verse/README.md

 # K-Verse

-K-Verse is a mobile application designed for K-pop fans who want to fully personalize their device with custom wallpapers, widgets, and visual themes inspired by their favorite idols and groups.
+K-Verse is a mobile application designed for Kpop fans who want to fully personalize their device with custom wallpapers, widgets, and visual themes inspired by their favorite idols and groups.
 The app provides a creative environment where users can design unique layouts, organize their screen aesthetics, and express their fandom in a highly customizable way.
 Built using Flutter (Dart), K-Verse delivers a smooth interface, flexible UI editing tools, and a responsive design experience.
 This project is currently developed exclusively for Android users.